viren1993/javascript/reactjs/1-React Fundamentals.md

 Q: Why is the key prop important in lists?
 A: Keys help React identify which items have changed, are added, or removed.
 It optimizes re-renders.

-✅ 8.
-Lifting State Up
-Moving state to the nearest common parent when multiple components need shared data.

-Q: What is “lifting state up” in React?
-A: It means moving shared state to a common parent component so sibling components can access or modify it via props.

-✅ 9 what is this in react js
-this usually refers to the current instance of the component.

-In functional components, you don’t usually use this.
-Instead, you use hooks like useState and useEffect.